"Well, there's a new regime now, and I want juicy stories. The juicier, the better! Now get out there and report!"

-Heather and Courtney from Total Drama.
-Both were the Alpha Bitch on their respective teams in the first two seasons with Heather serving as the show's overall Alpha Bitch in Island and Courtney in Action.
+From the first generation cast, Heather and Courtney.
+Both were the Alpha Bitch on their respective teams in the first two seasons with Heather serving as the show's main Alpha Bitch in Island and Courtney in Action.
 However, in World Tour, both girls clash for the position.

 A girl from Bloom's old hometown named Mitzi definitely fit the bill, despite appearing only a few times.
 On the Halloween episode, she invited Bloom and her friends to a party—which turned out to be an elaborate scheme to humiliate the girls.
 She bought and rigged a house, made up an elaborate legend, hired actors to pose as party guests (complete with scripts), and set up elaborate special effects around the house, just to pull a prank on someone she had barely seen in two years, along with four girls she had never met.
 Mitzi gets a more prominent role in some episodes of the fourth season: she lays her eyes on Brandon and wants to take him from Stella.
 Later, the Wizards of the Black Circle temporarily turn her and two friends into evil fairies.
 After that, she's practically Put on a Bus.
 She appears again in Season 5, and whatever time she's not playing fangirl to the Trix involves her being a bitch to her little sister.